Level 4, 18 North Tce, Adelaide SA

 Post-surgery it is common to have localised bruising and swelling concentrated at the incision sites, and we recommend sleeping upright initially to help reduce swelling.
 After approximately ten days it is safe to use mineral makeup to help cover any residual redness or bruising if you wish.
 At this stage, we offer a complimentary ‘cover up’ lesson using Jane Iredale cosmetics, a medical grade mineral makeup range.
 As a practice our philosophy is built around holistic treatment.
 For this reason, during your makeup consultation you will also be given the opportunity to discuss ways you can care for and protect your skin, post-surgery and in the future.
 This includes skincare, make up, non-surgical treatment options and most importantly – sun protection!

-Our team is here to support you to make a swift, uncomplicated recovery.
-We offer a 24/7 on-call medical assistance service for all our post-operative patients.
+We are dedicated to supporting you to make a swift, uncomplicated recovery.
+A 24/7 on-call medical assistance service is available for all post-operative patients.
 It’s your journey, but we’ll be with you every step of the way!

 View our post-operation information here